dylang/changelog/readme.md

 =====

 [Dylan Greene](http://github.com/dylang) built this because he was always curious what was changed when doing `npm update`.
-This module is inspired by but not related to [TheChangelog](http://thechangelog.com/).
+This module's name is inspired by listening to [TheChangelog Podcast](http://thechangelog.com/) on the way to [work](http://opower.com).